bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 **Why it exists:** hand-crafted rules do not capture enough of what humans consider visually pleasing.

-**What it is good at:** giving a baseline notion of "generally strong photo."
+**What it is good at:** giving a baseline notion of “generally strong photo.”

 **What it does not solve well:** personal taste, burst selection, emotionally meaningful exceptions, and niche style preferences.